zedlopez/ifm/Examples/Northstar.md

 Location: Replacements
 RecipeLocation: Obedient Characters
 Index: ASK person TO do something, understood
-Description: Making Inform understand ASK JOSH TO TAKE INVENTORY as JOSH, TAKE INVENTORY.
+Description: Making Inform understand ``ask josh to take inventory`` as ``josh, take inventory``.
 This requires us to use a regular expression on the player's command, replacing some of the content.
 For: Z-Machine